 The hardest part was trying to figure out exactly how much needed to be trimmed off of the opening to allow the pans to fit comfortably next to each other.
 The hinges on either side of the opening and the pans being slightly tapered needed to be taken into account.

-In order to center the pans in between the hinges, I resorted to measuring, drawing lines and repeating this process removing a little at a time, using our older model of this jigsaw, until the space was big enough.
+In order to center the pans in between the hinges, I resorted to measuring, drawing lines and repeating this process removing a little at a time, using a jigsaw, until the space was big enough.
 You can’t add back if you take out too much, right?